 Now notice verse 30 as we look into this passage.
-"For as ye in times past have not believed God yet now have obtained mercy through their unbelief."
-The ye of the Gentiles and the they or their are the Jews.
+"For as ye in times past have not believed, God yet now have obtained mercy through their unbelief."
+The “ye” are the Gentiles and the “they” or “their” are the Jews.
 Now remember how Paul has put his argument together?
 Yes, chapter 9 says, Israel is set aside, that's in the plan of God, temporarily and partially.
 Chapter 10 says they are set aside because of their unbelief.
-But chapter 11 says they're not set aside all together because there's a remnant of believers, right?
+But chapter 11 says they're not set aside altogether because there's a remnant of believers, right?
 And secondly, they're not set aside permanently.
 They've only been set aside temporarily.
 And they've been set aside temporarily because of their unbelief, that is the Jewish nation.
 They are not the nation of witness now.
 They are not the nation of blessing as a nation, though individual Jews are surely redeemed who believe in Christ.
 They are not the nation of blessing.
 They are not the nation of testimony and witness.
 They are not God's special people to take the gospel to the world.
 They have been set aside because of unbelief.
-And the Gentile church has been brought in to the place of blessing.
+And the Gentile church has been brought into the place of blessing.
 We now are the witness people.
 We now are the people of blessing.

 And so in verse 30 he says of us, and by the way, this indicates that the majority of the congregation in the Roman church was indeed Gentile, he addresses them as such, "For as ye in times past have not believed God, yet have not obtained mercy through their unbelief."
 Now you understand what he's saying?
 The reason the gospel went to the Gentiles was because the Jews rejected it.
 So in a sense we owe our salvation to Jewish unbelief, don't we.
 That's what Paul is saying here.
 We have no reason to boast, we have no reason to be proud, we have no reason to look down on a Jew.
 The truth of the matter is, instead of despairing on them because of their unbelief, in a sense we sort of can be thankful because through their unbelief we were grafted into the place of blessing.
 By the hardness of their hearts we were brought to the gospel.
 So in time past we who didn't believe God, we who were not the people of the covenant, read Ephesians 2, we were strangers to the promises of God, we were aliens, we were outcasts, we were despised, we were non- believers.
 We had none of their privileges.
 But because of their unbelief we have been brought in and the gospel turned to the Gentiles.

 And so, the Gentiles were saved out of mercy.
 That's humbling, isn't it?
 Just mercy.
-It was God's mercy that saved us because we did not believe either verse 30 says.
-"In time past you have not believed, only God's mercy saved you.
-And in time present," verse 31, "the Jews do not believe but only God's mercy also will save them."
+It was God's mercy that saved us because we did not believe either, verse 30 says.
+"In time past you have not believed,” only God's mercy saved you.
+And in time present, verse 31, the Jews do not believe but only God's mercy also will save them.
 Salvation is an act of mercy.
 Our salvation is not by merit, it is by mercy.
 It is not because we are worthy but rather because we are unworthy.
 And this, people, levels everybody.
 It levels the Gentile and it levels the Jew.
 The Gentile would like to look down at a Jew and say, "You were set aside, you used to be God's people, now you're set aside," and perhaps boast in the fact that we as Gentiles have been grafted in to the place of blessing.
 Listen, we're not there because we were worthy, we're there because God in mercy granted us to believe.
-And the day will come when God grants that in mercy to the Jew and the Jew will be grafted back in to the place of blessing.
+And the day will come when God grants that in mercy to the Jew and the Jew will be grafted back into the place of blessing.
 The issue in both cases is mercy and nothing beyond mercy.
 It is mercy to the Gentiles.
 It is mercy to the Jew.
-It is merit in either case.
+It is merit in neither case.

 And so we say then that salvation is based on the generosity of God, nothing more.
 Paul says in his own personal testimony in 1 Timothy 1, "I thank Christ Jesus our Lord who hath enabled me in that He counted me faithful putting me into the ministry, who was before a blasphemer and a persecutor and injurious but I obtained mercy."
 Isn't that a beautiful testimony?
 It's mercy.
 It's as if you're drawn into a court of law and the judge says you are guilty of every single count, but the court forgives you and dismisses the case.
 That's mercy.